Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

         @Override
         public void onReady()
         {
             //Lounch Interstitial when ready if needed
             //mKidozInterstitial.show();
         }

+        @Override
+        public void onLoadFailed()
+        {
+            //Informs when interstitial ad view has failed to load }
     });
 ```